cispa/osiris/README.md

 If there are questions regarding this tool, please send an email to `daniel.weber (AT) cispa.saarland` or message `@weber_daniel` on Twitter.

 ## Research Paper
-A preprint of the paper is available at the [CISPA publication database](https://publications.cispa.saarland/3431/1/main.pdf).
+The paper is available at the [USENIX website](https://www.usenix.org/system/files/sec21-weber.pdf).
 You can cite our work with the following BibTeX entry:
 ```latex
 @inproceedings{Weber2021,